 This is your life!!!!
 Well it's my life & it was his life & it could of been your life!
 Right, Lavin?
 We are livin.
 There's a whole lot of magic with this, and I can't say I should be surprised, though I am.

 In this episode, the world meets Zuzu, the water juggler.
 How funny.
 Perhaps wilder, if you watch the film, Diamond Horseshoe, you will be overwhelmed by an abundance of blue.
 I added "Sea" to the "Horseshoe" because of the ocean & also because my ex boyfriend was obsessed with seahorses.

 Water is in this poem about the past.
-There was so much water when i lost him to an uncontrollable force GOVERNMENT.
+There was so much water when i lost him to an uncontrollable force of GOVERNMENT.
 Definitely the strangest breakup I have ever been through.
 America told my boyfriend he could no longer stay in this country, and we were split up.
 To try and make sense of this world, we did DMT together with friends at a beach.
-I decided to filter the experience through this episode of The Muppet Show, 4 an amphibian creates DMT.
+I decided to filter the experience through this episode of The Muppet Show, as 4 an amphibian creates DMT.